Home ]

 กก

-Without a tow hitch on my car, it took about a week to find a solution, and finally, after some negotiations and borrowings from neighbours and friends, our daughter's boyfriend towed the trailer home for us.
+Without a tow hitch on my car, it took about a week to find a solution, and finally, after some negotiations and borrowings from neighbors and friends, our daughter's boyfriend towed the trailer home for us.

 Haven't looked inside yet, but these are a couple of the glaring issues which need priority attention.